 IDF(t) = log_e(Total number of documents / Number of documents with term t in it).

-I will conclude this blog by stating that unstructured data is increasing so as to make some text predictions or text analytics it is very important to convert the data into the form that can be understood by the machine.
+I will conclude this blog by stating that unstructured data is increasing so as to make some text predictions or text analytics it is very important to convert the data into a form that can be understood by the machine.

 6 Major Branches of Artificial Intelligence (AI)READ MORE